-- On a factory software installation, click Start, Programs, OmniBook, Create support utility disk. - On any computer with a CD-ROM drive, run makesupp.bat from the \Omnibook\Drivers\Hputils directory on the OmniBook Recovery CD.
-(Note: Use the \Omnibook\Drivers\Hputils directory, not \OmniBook \Hputils). - On any computer, download the Support Utility software package from the OmniBook website (http://www.hp.com/omnibook).
-Follow the instructions provided. - 1.
-Connect the ac adapter to the OmniBook. - 2.
-Insert the Support Utility disk in the floppy disk drive or insert the bootable Recovery CD in your CD-ROM drive. - 3.
-Reboot, press ESC twice and select the CD-ROM as the boot device. - 4.
-Reset the OmniBook.
-The DOS Startup menu appears. - Choose option 3:Create Hibernate Partition (erases Hard Disk). - 6.
+You'll need the OmniBook, its CD-ROM drive, and the OmniBook Recovery CD to create a hibernate partition.

+- 1. Connect the ac adapter to the OmniBook. - 2.
+Insert the CD-ROM drive in the OmniBook. - 3.
+Insert the bootable Recovery CD in the drive. - 4.
+Reboot, press ESC twice and select CD-ROM/DVD drive as the boot device.
+The DOS Startup menu appears. - 5.
+Choose the following option: Create Hibernate Partition (erases Hard Disk). - 6.
 Choose Y to Continue. - 7.
-When prompted for "Hibernate" partition size, we recommend that you select the default, which varies depending on whether your OmniBook has one or two RAM slots.
+When prompted for "Hibernate" partition size, select the factory default.

-Do not interrupt the Hibernate partition process or unplug the ac adapter until complete.
+Do not interrupt the Hibernate partition process or unplug the ac adapter until the process is complete.